mfernl/MPMT_RUL_TFM/README.md

 └── TFT.ipynb             # Temporal Fusion Transformer, quantile regression
 ```

-Trained model weights are not tracked in this repository to keep it lightweight — every result is reproducible by running the notebooks against the CMAPSS dataset.
+Trained model weights are not tracked in this repository, every result is reproducible by running the notebooks against the CMAPSS dataset.

 ## Setup